Skip to content

 Guidelines:

-- Ensure the new variable is generalizable and performs well across similar inputs.
+- Ensure the new variable is generalizable and performs well across various

 - Include all specified keys: {variables_keys}.